Octavian Utalea

-He took classes at the law faculty of Cluj's Hungarian University, graduating in 1906.
-He followed a military career and was very active in the national liberation movement of Transylvania's Romanians, being present at the Great National Assembly of 1 December 1918.
+He attended primary school in Sângeorz-Băi and secondary school at the Romanian Higher Secondary School in Năsăud, and from 1889 to 1893 he took classes at the Faculty of Law of Cluj's Franz Joseph University.
+He obtained his Juris Doctor degree in Cluj in 1905, then the certificate of free practice of law in Târgu Mureș in 1906, after which he settled in Rodna.
+At the start of World War I, he was mobilized into the Austro-Hungarian Army and sent to the front with the rank of officer.
+In the fall of 1918, he was a military engineering captain in the Cluj garrison.
+He then became very active in the national liberation movement of Transylvania's Romanians, being present at the Great National Assembly of 1 December 1918.
 Aside from being mayor of Cluj, he held other administrative functions, for instance being prefect of Cluj County for a short time.